 Immigration laws and regulations are complex and ever-changing.
 Our aim is to provide useful information to employers, immigrants, attorneys and others to help them comply with U.S. immigration laws.

-Over the past 30+ years, we have given immigration seminars to a wide range of employer-based organizations including PIHRA, SHRM, the Federal Bar Association, the California Bar Association, the American Immigration Lawyers Association, the Los Angeles County Bar Association, the American Payroll Association, the Practicing Law Institute and a wide variety of employer and professional organizations.
+Over the past 30+ years, we have given immigration seminars to a wide range of organizations including PIHRA, SHRM, the Federal Bar Association, the California Bar Association, the American Immigration Lawyers Association, the Los Angeles County Bar Association, the American Payroll Association and the Practicing Law Institute.
 We have also conducted immigration seminars for Congressional staffs and foreign consular officers.

 What Can We Help You With - Videos